 Or perhaps you might treat your feline friend to a new scratching post that has some Easter toys attached to it?
 This will be particularly useful if your furry friend is an indoor cat.

 Easter toys: There are lots of ideas for toys for cats that can be adapted for Easter.
 For example, make use of any cardboard egg cartons and turn them into a play time puzzle for your kitty by placing some treats in the holes.
 Your cat will have lots of fun trying to retrieve them!

-A fishing rod cat toy with some bright feathers will help them practise their natural capture instincts.
-Alternatively, you could try a catnip toy which they can chase or, if you are feeling creative, knit some small mice for them to play with!
+A fishing rod cat toy with some bright feathers will help them practice their natural capture instincts.
+Alternatively, you could try a catnip toy which they can chase or, if you are feeling creative, knit some small mice to play with!

 Easter photoshoot: For your kitty album, try and capture the special Easter moments when your cat is napping in their new bed, or playing with their new toys.
 But remember, cats are not posers, so you may need some tips to help you get that purrfect shot!

-Help keep your kitty calm: Over the Easter weekend, you may have lots of people visiting (social distancing permitting of course!) or your kids may be enjoying their own Easter Egg hunts.
-Remember that cats like routine and can be wary of visitors; so if you’re planning to celebrate Easter, plan ahead with FELIWAY Optimum, which will provide enhanced serenity for your cat and help them feel more comfortable and secure during your Easter celebrations.
+Over the Easter weekend, you may have lots of people visiting (social distancing permitting of course!) or your kids may be enjoying their own Easter Egg hunts.
+Remember that cats like routine and can be wary of visitors; so if you’re planning to celebrate Easter, plan ahead with FELIWAY CLASSIC, which will provide enhanced serenity for your cat and help them feel more comfortable and secure during your Easter celebrations.

 Cats After Lockdown: How to Help Your Kitty Adjust as Routines Change

 Lockdown has brought both physical and mental changes to our lives and, just as we have had to make ...

 How Happy is Your Cat?
 Take the Quiz!